Slovenia national football team

 The Slovenia national football team (Slovenska nogometna reprezentanca) represents Slovenia in men's international football and is controlled by the Football Association of Slovenia, the governing body for football in Slovenia.
-The squad is under the global jurisdiction of FIFA and is governed in Europe by UEFA.
+The national squad is under the global jurisdiction of FIFA and is governed in Europe by UEFA.
 It competes in the three major professional tournaments available to European nations: the FIFA World Cup, UEFA Nations League and the UEFA European Championship.
 Slovenia played its first official match in 1992, one year after the country gained independence from Yugoslavia.
 The majority of Slovenia's home matches are played at Stožice Stadium in Ljubljana.

-Slovenia have qualified for the FIFA World Cup on two occasions, and the UEFA European Championship once, but have never progressed beyond the group stage of a finals tournament.
-At the 2010 FIFA World Cup, Slovenia achieved its first (and so far only) victory in a major tournament, defeating Algeria 1–0.
-The team have achieved some noteworthy results, such as beating the 2006 FIFA World Cup winners Italy 1–0 in 2004, which was Italy's only defeat in the entire 2006 World Cup campaign.
-Their biggest defeat came in 2002 with a 5–0 loss to France, while their highest-scoring victory was a 7–0 win over Oman in 1999.
+Slovenia have qualified for a major tournament four times, twice for the FIFA World Cup and twice for the UEFA European Championship.
+They failed to progress from the group stage of these tournaments in their first three appearances, before finally doing so at UEFA Euro 2024, when Slovenia qualified for the knockout stages by drawing all three group stage matches and being one of the best third-place teams.
+At the 2010 FIFA World Cup, Slovenia achieved their first (and so far only) victory in a major tournament, defeating Algeria 1–0.
+Other noteworthy results include a 1–0 win over Italy in 2004, which was Italy's only defeat in the entire 2006 World Cup campaign (qualifiers and the final tournament).

-Boštjan Cesar holds the record for Slovenia appearances, having played 101 times between 2003 and 2018.
+Boštjan Cesar holds the record for most appearances for Slovenia, having played 101 times between 2003 and 2018.
 Zlatko Zahovič scored 35 goals for Slovenia and is the record holder for most goals scored.

 History

 Origins and pre-independence years (1921–1991)

 Before Slovenia's independence in 1991, the national football team of Slovenia existed only as a regional team, not officially recognised by FIFA.
-On 23 June 1921, the Slovenian capital Ljubljana hosted a match between France and a selection of players from Slovenian clubs.
-One of the guests at the match was the acting FIFA president Jules Rimet, who later initiated the first FIFA World Cup tournament.
-The French team won the match 5–0 and, although the match was not official by international standards, it was, at least in Slovenia, generally accepted as the first appearance of the Slovenian national team.
-In the following decades, Slovenia played four more unofficial friendly matches: in 1956 against China, in 1968 against Austria, in 1990 against Bosnia and Herzegovina, and in 1991 against Croatia.
+On 23 June 1921, the Slovenian capital of Ljubljana hosted a match between France and a selection of players from Slovenian clubs.
+One of the guests at the match was acting FIFA president Jules Rimet, who later initiated the first FIFA World Cup tournament.
+The French team won the match 5–0 and, although the match was not official by international standards, it was, at least in Slovenia, generally accepted as the first appearance of the Slovenia national team.
+In the following decades, Slovenia played several unofficial friendly matches, including in 1956 against China, in 1968 against Austria, in 1990 against Bosnia and Herzegovina and in 1991 against Croatia.